fenok/react-router-typesafe-routes/README.md

 -   `param.boolean` - single boolean;
 -   `param.null` - single null;
 -   `param.date` - single Date (stored in the URL as an ISO string);
--   `param.oneOf()` - one of the given single values, for instance `param.oneOf(1, 'a', true)`;
+-   `param.oneOf()` - one of the given single values, for instance `param.oneOf(1, 'foo', true)`;
 -   `param.arrayOf()` - array of the given transformer, for instance `param.arrayOf(param.number)`.

 All the above transformers also have an `.optional` modifier, which means that the corresponding value may be `undefined`.
 If the reverse transformation of such a value fails, `undefined` is returned instead.
+You can also call it to specify the fallback value like this: `param.number.optional(1)`.

 You can write custom transformers using the existing ones as an example.